Pitt (character): Fictional character biography

 After the fight, Timmy was kidnapped by the Creed.
 To affect his rescue, Pitt teamed up with Axiom – a New York-based superhero group.
 Pitt's half brother Wroth was working with Professor Holdsworth, the leader of Axiom.
 Holdsworth wanted the power in Timmy, and Wroth wanted Pitt.
 Their plan was foiled, however.
 Holdsworth's fate was not revealed but Wroth escaped [6-8].
 He returned later and was defeated by Zoyvod who had taken over Pitt's body for a short while.

 Due to the war between the Creed and the Cenobite, Pitt would have been attacked by the Cenobite, had they found him on Earth.
 The Cenobite Eurial therefore hid him in an alternate dimension known as Shimmerspace until they were gone.
 There, Pitt met Jereb again.
 While in Shimmerspace, Jereb could see all time at once: past, present, and future.
 He told Pitt some of the things that would happen to him.
 Pitt was only in Shimmerspace very shortly but when he came out, five years had passed on Earth.

 While Pitt had been in Shimmerspace, an organization bent on world domination known as the ThinkTank had created Pitt clones – one of which was sent to steal some alien artifacts from a military installation.
 For this, the U.S. Army sent both troops and their best officer Captain Curtis to kill Pitt.
 They only succeeded in killing Captain Curtis and the US soldiers, and Pitt went to the White House where he killed Bill Clinton's double on the lawn.
 Pitt somehow found out about the ThinkTank being behind it all and went to the Crossbow Technologies building where he killed their leaders, the Guileys.

 Powers

 Pitt has vast super strength, he uses pain as a stimulant; and can leap 10 km in one bound.
 He also has razor sharp claws that tear through most, possibly all substances.
-Pitt has some durability, being able to survive attacks that would kill or disable superhuman beings with relative ease; and can heal near fatal wounds very quickly.
+Pitt has high durability, being able to survive attacks that would kill or disable superhuman beings with relative ease; and can heal near fatal wounds very quickly.
 He has limited psychic powers (mind reading), and uses his opponents' aggression to lock-on to his enemies.